mixedbread-ai/mxbai-docs-chat/README.md

 bun ingest-docs
 ```

+> **Note**: If you're on the free plan, your Store has a limit of 100 files.
+The Next.js documentation exceeds this limit, so not all files will be ingested.
+The docs chat will not know about files that were not ingested and won't be able to answer questions related to those topics.
+Consider upgrading your plan or using your own smaller documentation set.

 > **Note**: By default, this ingests Next.js documentation from the official repository.
 See the [Customization](#customization) section below to index your own documentation.

 ### 5. Run the Application